rb-rl/MADDPG/README.md

 ## Usage

-In order to do the training and inference by yourself, simply open [Main.ipynb](Main.ipynb) and sucsessively execute the Jupyter Notebook cells by pressing `Shift+Enter`.
+In order to do the training and inference by yourself, simply open [Main.ipynb](Main.ipynb) and successively execute the Jupyter Notebook cells by pressing `Shift+Enter`.